How will the project proceed?

 Power Company of Wyoming LLC has and continues to collect wind data to make the best use of the project area’s high-quality wind resources.
 Using meteorological towers, PCW has gathered wind data since June 2007.

 PCW has obtained the main necessary state and county authorizations for the CCSM Project.
 Since, however, the project is partially located on federal land administered by the Bureau of Land Management, PCW applied for rights-of-way for wind energy development.
 BLM prepared a project-wide Environmental Impact Statement to meet the requirements of the National Environmental Policy Act, in coordination with other state and local government agencies.
 (To learn more about the NEPA process, check out A Citizen's Guide to the NEPA (PDF).)
-Subsequent federal environmental analysis of the specific elements of Phase I development and Phase II development, tiered to the EIS, is ongoing.
-PCW must obtain the BLM right-of-way grant(s) and notice(s) to proceed on specific project elements before construction may begin on those elements.
+Subsequent federal environmental analysis of the specific elements of Phase I development and Phase II development, tiered to the EIS, was completed from 2013-2019.
+PCW obtained the BLM right-of-way grant(s) and notice(s) to proceed on specific project elements before construction commenced on those elements.
+(See also BLM NEPA history.)

 Here are the milestones achieved since development began in 2006.